sabman/aicasts.com/010-kafka-and-geomesa.md

 these are the same parameter values that you supplied on the command line when you ran the tutorial; they describe how to connect to the Kafka instance where your data reside
 Click “Save”, and GeoServer will search Zookeeper for any GeoMesa-managed feature types.

+#### Publish the Layer

+If you have already run the command to start the tutorial, then GeoServer should recognize the tdrive-quickstart feature type, and should present that as a layer that can be published.
+Click on the “Publish” link.
+If not, then run the tutorial as described above in Running the Tutorial.
+When the tutorial pauses, go to “Layers” and “Add new Layer”.
+Select the GeoMesa Kafka store you just created, and then click “publish” on the tdrive-quickstart layer.

+You will be taken to the Edit Layer screen.
+You will need to enter values for the data bounding boxes.
+For this demo, use the values MinX: 116.22366, MinY: 39.72925, MaxX: 116.58804, MaxY: 40.09298.

+Click on the “Save” button when you are done.